raspberrypilearning/xai-challenge-text-classifier/en/step_3.md

 --- task ---

-To see how successful your model is at classifying heroes and villains, test your model by typing a quote into the field that appears.
+To see how successful your model is at classifying heroes and villains, test your model by pasting or typing a quote into the field that appears.

 **IMPORTANT:** Make sure you don't use a quote that already exists in your training data!
 If you are using the quotes from the [spreadsheet](https://docs.google.com/spreadsheets/d/1Ge1xmn6gPoQhs78Rh5CQKVKYwNRW_9yOdhehtsKEFwo/edit?usp=sharing){:target="_blank"}, make sure to use quotes from the TRAINING DATA tab!